Limited-Memory LRSGA: An Iterative Method for Computing Nash Equilibria in Competitive Optimization Problems: Experimental results

 \subsubsection{Sensitivity analysis}

-In this section, we analyze the role of the main parameters of the LRMSGAEma algorithm.
-We studied how the model ability generates realistic images when we change the value of a parameter.
+In this section, we analyze the role of the main parameters of the LM-LRSGAEma algorithm.
+We studied how the model's ability to generate realistic images changes when we vary the value of a parameter.

 Figure \ref{fig:mnist_eta} presents the hyperparameter sensitivity analysis $\eta$ on the minimum Fréchet Inception Distance (FID) score achieved during the experiments.
-The bar chart shows results for $\eta$ values ranging from 0.05 to 0.30.
+The bar chart shows results for $\eta$ values ranging from 0.05 to 0.3.
 Performance varies notably across settings, with the highest (worst) FID score observed at $\eta = 0.05$, indicating degraded generative quality in this regime.
-The best results are obtained for $\eta$ values between 0.20 and 0.25, yielding minimum FID scores around 14, suggesting an optimal trade-off between learning stability and image fidelity.
+The best results are obtained for $\eta$ values between 0.15 and 0.2, yielding minimum FID scores around 15, suggesting an optimal trade-off between learning stability and image fidelity.
 Larger $\eta$ values beyond 0.25 slightly worsen the FID, though still outperforming the smallest $\eta$ tested.
 This pattern highlights the importance of tuning $\eta$ for maximizing GAN performance.

 Figure \ref{fig:mnist_tau} reports the hyperparameter sensitivity analysis for the parameter $\tau$.
 The results are shown for $\tau$ values from 0 to 0.2.
 The 0 value is an experiment in which the component is ignored.
-Across this range, the minimum FID scores vary only slightly, indicating that the model performance is relatively insensitive to $\tau$ within the tested limits.
-The best generative quality is observed at $\tau = 0.0002$, both achieving FID scores just above 16, while the highest scores (worst performance) occur around $\tau = 0.002$.
-In general, the flat trend suggests that $\tau$ has a limited effect on GAN performance in this setup, allowing flexibility in its selection without a major impact on output fidelity.
+Across this range, the minimum FID scores vary only slightly except for value 0.2, indicating that the model performance is relatively insensitive to $\tau$ within the tested limits.
+The best generative quality is observed at $\tau = 0.002$, both achieving FID scores just above 16, while the highest scores (worst performance) occur around $\tau = 0.2$.
+In general, the flat trend for values below the 0.02 suggests that $\tau$ has a limited effect on GAN performance in this setup only when it is weighted below a threshold.